admin-shell-io/id/aas/3/0/README.md

  Reference to the asset the entity is representing.

  [http://admin-shell.io/aas/3/0/Entity/globalAssetId](http://admin-shell.io/aas/3/0/Entity/globalAssetId) The attribute globalAssetId of the Entity class as defined in IDTA-01001-3-0.

-## Entity/specificAssetId
+## Entity/specificAssetIds
- Reference to an identifier key value pair representing an external identifier of the asset represented by the asset administration shell.
+ Set of identifier key value pairs representing a specific identifier of the asset represented by the asset administration shell.

- [http://admin-shell.io/aas/3/0/Entity/specificAssetId](http://admin-shell.io/aas/3/0/Entity/specificAssetId) The attribute specificAssetId of the Entity class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/Entity/specificAssetIds](http://admin-shell.io/aas/3/0/Entity/specificAssetIds) The attribute specificAssetId of the Entity class as defined in IDTA-01001-3-0.

-## Entity/statement
+## Entity/statements
  Describes statements applicable to the entity by a set of submodel elements, typically with a qualified value.

- [http://admin-shell.io/aas/3/0/Entity/statement](http://admin-shell.io/aas/3/0/Entity/statement) The attribute statement of the Entity class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/Entity/statements](http://admin-shell.io/aas/3/0/Entity/statements) The attribute statement of the Entity class as defined in IDTA-01001-3-0.

 ## EntityType